aosborne13/malaria-popgen-toolkit/README.md

 https://github.com/LSHTMPathogenSeqLab/

+For vcf files:
+- Files should be filtered to only include the **core genome** - sub-telmomeric and hypervariable regions should be removed (a core genome bed file will be provided in a future release of this package - available through *MalariaGEN*)
-For vcf files, the csq field is prefered which can be generated using *bcftools*, available at: https://github.com/samtools/bcftools.
+- The csq field is prefered which can be generated using *bcftools*, available at: https://github.com/samtools/bcftools.

 ### Install **malaria-popgen-toolkit**.
 Step 1: Install micromamba (if you don't already have it).